chidozieononiwu/azure-sdk-tools/tools/apiview/parsers/CONTRIBUTING.md

 ![APITree](APITree.svg)

-Each tree node has top tokens which should be used to capture the main tokens on the node.
-If your language requires it use the bottom tokens to capture tokens that closes out the node.
+Each tree node has top tokens which should be used to capture the main tokens on the node, these can span multiple lines.
+If the language requires it use the bottom tokens to capture tokens that closes out the node, this is usually just the closing bracket and/or empty lines.

 - Here are the models needed
   ```